Lewisburg, Pennsylvania: History

-The second mystery surrounding Lewisburg is the disappearance of its founder Ludwig Derr.
-After selling several lots of land, Derr set off for Philadelphia to sell additional lots.
-Shortly after arriving, records indicate some of his lots had sold.
-However, Ludwig Derr simply disappears from history in that city.
-Derr's son George went to Philadelphia to search for his father, but returned a short time later, unsuccessful.

 Over the centuries, Lewisburg has been a center of commerce in Union County.
 The West Branch Susquehanna River was used for logging and shipping, and remains of old factories and other ancient stone structures exist along the river banks.
 Prior to, and during, the Civil War, many abolitionists lived in the area, and several locations within the town of Lewisburg served as stopping points on the famous Underground Railroad.

+The Susquehanna River has flooded on several occasions, notably in 1889, 1936, and 1972.
+The 1936 flood saw record-high water levels, while after the 1972 flood, the houses that formerly stood where Hufnagle Park is today were demolished.

 The Lewisburg Historic District, Chamberlin Iron Front Building, Packwood House-American Hotel, and Reading Railroad Freight Station are listed on the National Register of Historic Places.

+Historic Market Street is the borough's main thoroughfare.

 Geography

 Lewisburg is located at 40°57′50″N 76°53′17″W (40.963895, -76.888154).

 According to the United States Census Bureau, the borough has a total area of 1.0 sqmi, all land.